cicsdev/cics-java-jcics-samples/README.md

 * TsqRecord.jar - A pre-built JAR containing the JZOS generated record that maps the copybook structure used in the TSQExample3.
 * vsam.jar - A pre-built JAR containing the JZOS generated record that maps the copybook structure used in all the VSAM samples.

-## Pre-reqs

-* CICS TS V5.1 or later, due to the usage of the getString() methods.
-* Java SE 1.7 or later on the z/OS system
-* Java SE 1.7 or later on the workstation
-* Eclipse with CICS Explorer SDK installed

-## Configuration

-The sample Java classes are designed to be added to an OSGi bundle and deployed into a CICS OSGi JVM server, but can also be used as the basis for extending Web applications deployed into a Liberty JVM server.

-### Adding the resources to Eclipse

-1. Using an Eclipse development environment import the project from the project folder using the menu File -> Import -> Existing Projects into Workspace
-1. Define and set a CICS Target Platform for the workspace using the menu Windows -> Preferences -> Target Platform

-### Starting a JVM server in CICS

-1. Enable Java support in the CICS region by adding the SDFJAUTH library to the STEPLIB concatenation and setting USSHOME and the JVMPROFILE SIT parameters.
-1. Define an OSGi JVM server called DFHJVMS using the CICS supplied sample definition in the CSD group DFH$OSGI
-1. Copy the CICS supplied DFHOSGI.jvmprofile zFS file to the zFS directory specified above and ensure the JAVA_HOME variable is set correctly.
-1. Install the DFHJVMS resource defined in step 2 and ensure it becomes enabled.

-### To deploy the samples into a CICS region
-1. Using the CICS Explorer export the Java projects com.ibm.cicsdev.link.cicsbundle, com.ibm.cicsdev.tsq.cicsbundle and com.ibm.cicsdev.tdq.cicsbundle to a zFS directory.
-The sample definitions use the following style of zFS location /u/cics1/com.ibm.cicsdev.link.cicsbundle_1.0.0
-1. Define and install CICS BUNDLE resource defintions referring to the deployed bundle directory in step 1. and ensure all resources are enabled.
-1. Create the require transaction and program definitions using either the supplied DFHCSD.txt files as input to a CSD define job or using the CICS bundle projects com.ibm.cicsdev.link.resources.cicsbundle, com.ibm.cicsdev.tsq.resources.cicsbundle, com.ibm.cicsdev.tdq.resources.cicsbuncdle
-1. If using the TDQ sample define an intra-partition TDQ called MYQ1
-1. If using the LINK sample compile and deploy the COBOL programs EC01 and EDUCHAN, and either define PROGRAM definitions or enable program autoinstall.
-1. Optionally add a CICS Java program definiton for LinkServerEduchan called EDUCHAN if you wish to replace the EDUCHAN COBOL sample with the Java implemenation.

-## License
-This project is licensed under [Apache License Version 2.0](LICENSE).

-## Reference

-* For further details on using the IBM JZOS record generator see this [developer center article]  (https://developer.ibm.com/cics/2016/05/12/java-cics-using-ibmjzos/)
-* For details on how to define a CICS OSGi JVM server refer to the Knowledge Center topic [Configuring an OSGi JVM server] (http://www.ibm.com/support/knowledgecenter/SSGMCP_5.3.0/com.ibm.cics.ts.java.doc/JVMserver/config_jvmserver_app.html)